ml-opensource/Rye/README.md

 let customRyeView = RyeView()

-let rye = RyeViewController.init(type: .custom(customRyeView), timeAlive: 2)
+let rye = RyeViewController.init(alertType: .toast,
+                                viewType: .custom(customRyeView),
+                                at: .bottom(inset: 16),
+                                timeAlive: 2)
 rye.show()

 ```

+### Alert Type

+Rye allows you to define the alert type you want to display to your user.
+Possible alert types are:

+- snackBar which is displayed at applications UIWindow level and allows interaction with the presented UIView
+- toast which is displayed at applications alert UIWindow level and doesn't allows interaction with the presented UIView

+###  Position

+With Rye you can specify the position where the Rye view will be displayed on screen via the `position` parameter, which takes an associated value that allows you to specify the inset.
+By default Rye will calculate the safe area insets for you, so be sure to specify only the extra desired inset.

+If you decide to not provide a value for this parameter, you will be in charge of dismissing the Rye when you think it is appropriate.

 ### Time Used

 When creating an instance of  `RyeViewController` you can choose to provide a value for  the `timeAlive` parameter during initialisation.
 The value provided will be the time in seconds the Rye view will be presented on screen to the user.

-If you decide to not provide a value for this parameter, you will be in charge of dismissing the Rye when you think it is appropriate.

 ### Possible Rye Configurations